2009, 2010 and 2011

 first bit of bad news: My father died."[10]

-The gig in Athens had to be cancelled because
+The gig in Athens had to be cancelled because Dave fell ill.
+It was said it was

-While in hospital, further medical tests revealed a low-grade malignant
+a severe bout of gastroenteritis.
+While in hospital, further medical tests

 Fletch: "Actually, Dave was very lucky because he had gastroenteritis

-prognosis.
-It was caught very early and it was low grade.
+and they found this tumor very early.[11]
+It was low grade.
 It was just a

 question of zapping it out.
 I said to Dave to other day, 'I can't wait for